The Thief On The Cross

 . . .
 But the angel said to them; "Don't be afraid.
 I bring you good news of great joy that will be for all the people.
 Today, in the town of David, a savior has been born to you; he is Messiah, the Lord."

 The angel announced the birth of a savior; defined by Webster's as one who rescues.
 We've all seen examples-- lifeguards, firemen, cops, emergency medical teams, Coast Guard units, snow patrols, and mountain rescue teams.
-Rescue workers typically save people in distress who are facing imminent death and/or grave danger and utterly helpless to do anything about it.
+Rescue workers typically assist people in distress who are facing imminent death and/or grave danger and utterly helpless to do anything about it.

 In other words: Jesus Christ is a lifeline, so to speak, that God is all set to throw to anyone and everyone for whom destiny in Hell is a foregone conclusion if only they have the good sense to plead guilty and throw themselves on the mercy of the court by this simple, naive prayer: